This recipe came to life after our housewarming party (all the way back in March… that’s how far behind I am in posting recent recipes).

 I got dressed and, for once, avoided yoga pants or leggings, opting for jeans.
 (Full disclaimer: this was more for Mike than me;)

 Next I dyed my eyebrows.
-Some people feel best when they’re having a good hair day, for others it’s all about their outfit, but for me? when my eyebrows are – excuse my pop culture reference – #onfleek I feel best.
+Some people feel best when they’re having a good hair day, for others it’s all about their outfit, but for me? when my eyebrows are a tad darker than their natural state that I feel my best.

 While my eyebrow dye sat and dyed, I brushed my hair (it is all too often that my hair defaults in a messy bun on top of my head) and fish tail braided it to get it out of my face.
 Braiding my hair is one of my favorite things to do – it’s so simple and really gives you bang for your buck because after you take it out, you’re left with pretty waves.
 Two hairstyles out of one?
 Sold.

 After I felt like a human again, I hit the kitchen to try out a new recipe.
-I originally saw this recipe on the YouTube channel What’s Up Moms (which I am obsessed with, even though I’m not a mom yet!).
-In it, sliced almonds and spinach were used but I only had baby kale and didn’t feel like adding another fat to the sauce.
+I originally saw this recipe on the YouTube channel What’s Up Moms (which I am obsessed with, even though I’m not a mom yet).
+There are a few alterations but it was delicious!